jcoglan/presentations/faye-rubyconf/testing/testing.md

     @@@ ruby
+                 Scenario: Alice sends a message to Bob Given there is a server running on port 8000 And "Alice" has no subscriptions
+                   And "Bob" is subscribed to "/foo"
+                   When "Alice" publishes a message to "/foo" Then "Bob" should receive the message

+!SLIDE
+# Tests MUST be readable

+    @@@ ruby
                  Scenario: Alice sends a message to Bob Given there is a server running on port 8000 nice          And "Alice" has no subscriptions
      straight ---> And "Bob" is subscribed to "/foo" line          When "Alice" publishes a message to "/foo"